practicalli/neovim/docs/repl-workflow.md

 ![clj-kondo static analysis for live linting of Clojure code](/images/spacemacs-clojure-linting-code-marks-and-flycheck-list-errors.png)

 > The [Clojure Style guide](https://github.com/bbatsov/clojure-style-guide){target=_blank} provides examples of common formatting approaches, although the development team should decide which of these to adopt.
-Emacs `clojure-mode` will automatically format code and so will Clojure LSP (via cljfmt).
+Treesitter and Clojure LSP will automatically format code via cljfmt which encodes many of the style guide rules.
 These tools are configurable and should be tailored to the teams standard.

 ## Test Driven Development and REPL Driven Development